 **This is not an exhaustive list and there are likely other animal based ingredients that are found in chocolate that are not listed here**

 Some accidently vegan chocolate may state 'may also contain milk' which is generally an allergy disclaimer, as the product was prepared in a factory where milk products are also being manufactured so cross-contamination may occur.
-Unless dairy allergies are an issue then the chocolate can generally be deemed safe for vegans.
+Unless dairy allergies are an issue then the chocolate can generally be deemed safe for vegans although this is personal preference.

 * soy lecithin [emulsifier]